NibbleHalfebyte/livestream_with_jetson/README.md

 When you use an usb sound card don't forget to mute the Macro Silicon usb audio device or better disable it in ALSA or Pulseaudio.

+IMPORTANT: Please, delete the file videoconfig.cfg in .config/livestream_with_jetson in your home directory, if you've installed a new version of the script!

 Open a xterminal from your desktop on the Jetson Nano and clone the GitHub repository with:

 git clone https://github.com/NibbleHalfebyte/livestream_with_jetson.git